When to Use an Executive Search Firm

+If you are seeking a senior executive for a role you just created, it may be time to retain an executive search firm.
 When an executive search falls outside your area of expertise, an executive search firm can plug the knowledge gap with their domain know-how.

-7. Your senior leadership team lacks diversity.
+7. Your Company lacks diversity

 Because women, Black and Latino candidates are not well-represented at the senior executive levels, search firms can help level the playing field by conducting original research to ensure equal opportunity for all candidates.